 The stories show us that there are sins of “omission”, that is, not doing something that God says we should do.
 As the father say at the end of the Prodigal Son that “it’s right that we make merry and be glad”.
 That means that if you’re not rejoicing, you are the one who is disobeying God.

 In the story of a woman who has ten coins, I’m convinced, along with certain experts in the field, that we’re talking here not about coins in her purse, but a specific amount of money.
 A dowry.
 Jesus speaks of a “woman”, but from the look of her it’s a young woman who has not yet married.
-Girls married very young, so she would be about the age of a girl in Middle School.
+Girls married very young, so she would be a teenager.
 Back in the day, the parents or some friend or relative would set up a girl with a certain amount of money (or goods, or land), that she would take into the marriage.
 And the girl would wear the coins in a headpiece, like a necklace, around her forehead.
 You still see this in some Arab cultures today.

 We can tell a lot about her from the short parable: ten coins is not a lot of money.
-The NKJV has a footnote that says these are valuable silver coins, but that’s not accurate.
-They are the size of ten dimes.
+The NKJV has a footnote that says these are valuable silver coins, but that’s not at all accurate.
+They are the size of ten dimes and worth a few dollars each.
 Rich girls might come with a whole farm; richer still, with five cities!
 If this helps us: she has about enough to buy very basic groceries – enough to keep from starving – for a week.
 She and her family know serious poverty.
 Somehow they scraped together ten small coins for her dowry.
 And now, what was she doing – counting them?
 Looking at them?
 Anyway, she loses one coin.
 What a disaster!

 You can imagine Jesus telling this story, and every girl in the crowd automatically reached up to touch her coins to make sure they were still there.